shriguruu/WebTech/Lab3/README.md

 3. Open the index.html file in your web browser.

 4. Fill out the form fields and click the "Submit" button to see the validation in action.

-Validation Details
-Name, Age, Gender: These fields must not be empty.

-Email: Must be in a valid email format (e.g., example@domain.com).

-Phone Number: Must be exactly 10 digits long.

-Age: Must be a number and, according to the current script, must be 18 or younger.